 The wait signal seemed significant.
 That one movement of the hand seemed so naturally human and so unlike all of her other movements.
 Who are these people?
 Their language is not even vaguely familiar.

 “Where am I?”
 Sam whispers.

 The nurse returns accompanied by a young male.
 The young man glides behind a cart of devices that stops near his bedside.
-The nurse speaks and motions for him to lay back.
+The nurse speaks and motions for him to lie back.
 Sam is not sure why he feels excited, but somehow he knows, this procedure will bring answers.
 Clamp type devices are placed on his left arm.
 A monitor blinks different colors on the cart.
 His nurse speaks slowly, looking into his eyes.
 The eyes.
 There is something about the eyes of these people.
-Each physician which he has interacted with, seem to look directly into his eyes.
+Each physician with which he has interacted , seem to look directly into his eyes.
 It’s as if they are wanting to know something.
 Such a plain and simple human action, and yet, Sam cannot think of anyone who has ever looked at him with such....fascination, curiosity…respect?
 The clamp on his arm tightens.
 A needle pricks his skin.
 Sam pulls away.
 His nurse places her hand on his arm.
 Her hand is cool and smooth.
 Her eyes seem to soften his fear and convey peace.
 “Relax”.

 Did she just speak to him?
 Sam relaxes and realizes that he has suddenly grown sleepy.
 His eyes have become heavy.
 He cannot keep his focus.
 Has he been drugged?
 His nurse speaks to him again, gently, so softly.
 Perhaps Sam heard her wrong, because he thought that she has just spoken in plain English.